-In Haskell, we can always construct the inverse of the factorizer by composing m with, respectively, fst and snd.
+In Haskell, we can always construct the inverse of the factorizer by composing m with, respectively, fst and snd. p = fst . m q = snd . m

 To complete the proof of the equivalence of the two ways of defining a product we also need to show that the mapping between hom-sets is natural in a, b, and c.
 I will leave this as an exercise for the dedicated reader.